javitocor/Blog-Django/README.md

 # Django Blog

 >  A Blog built with Django where bloggers can signup/login, and perform CRUD operations for posts.
-Bloggers can search per tags or headlines.
+Bloggers can search per tags or headlines and comment in posts.

 Additional description about the project and its features.